-Procedures: The U.S. Department of Labor publication entitled "Employment Relationship under the Fair Labor Standards Act," dated February 1973 indicates that interns are not employees if all of the following circumstances surrounding their activities apply:
+The U.S. Department of Labor publication entitled "Employment Relationship under the Fair Labor Standards Act," dated February 1973 indicates that student/interns are not employees if all of the following circumstances surrounding their activities apply:

-1. the training, even though it includes actual operation of the facilities of the preceptor, is similar to that which would be given in a vocational school;
+- 1. the training, even though it includes actual operation of the facilities of the preceptor, is similar to that which would be given in a vocational school; - 2. the training is for the benefit of the student/interns; - 3. the student/interns do not displace regular employees, but work under their close observation (i.e., the student/intern will consult with a preceptor before making a decision); - 4. the preceptor providing the training derives no immediate advantage from the activities of the student/interns, and on occasion his or her operations may actually be impeded: - 5. the student/interns are not entitled to a job at the conclusion of the training period; and - 6. the preceptors and the student/interns understand that the student/interns are not entitled to wages for the time spent in training.

-- 2. the training is for the benefit of the interns; - 3. the interns do not displace regular employees, but work under their close observation (i.e., the intern will consult with a preceptor before making a decision); - 4. the preceptor providing the training derives no immediate advantage from the activities of the interns, and on occasion his or her operations may actually be impeded; - 5. the interns are not entitled to a job at the conclusion of the training period; and - 6. the preceptors and the interns understand that the interns are not entitled to wages for the time spent in training.
+Filing and handling complaints from students and preceptors

-Filing and handling complaints from students and preceptors\
+Policy: The Program Director will be responsible for filing and handling complaints from student/interns and preceptors.

-- Policy: The Program Director will be responsible for filing and handling complaints from interns and preceptors. - Procedures: The Program Director will hear complaints from interns and preceptors and keep a record of all complaints in secure program files.
+Procedures: The Program Director will hear complaints from interns and preceptors and keep a record of all complaints in secure program files.

-Assessment of prior learning and credit towards program requirements\
+Assessment of prior learning and credit towards program requirements activities during supervised practice; therefore, will consider the option to grant credit for those experiences and provide alternative, higher-level experiences to support continued growth as a professional.

-- Policy: MDI recognizes that students may have prior experiences that equate planned activities during supervised practice; therefore, will consider the option to grant credit for those experiences and provide alternative, higher-level experiences to support continued growth as a professional. - Procedures: For credit to be considered for supervised practice completed at other schools, students need to provide the following information: name and level of course, pre-requisite courses, course syllabus, and name of course text, if applicable.
+Policy: MDI recognizes that students/interns may have prior experiences that equate planned student/interns need to provide the following information: name and level of course, pre-requisite courses, course syllabus, and name of course text, if applicable.